ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     activities or courses is mandatory or optional, so that I can ensure that all relevant data is always archived but leave <b>teachers</b> the freedom to decide whether they want to archive additional data.

+!!! abstract "[US-SC-00] Data from big cohorts"
+    As a <b>teacher</b>, I want the archiving solution to be able to handle event large cohorts of students reliably, so that I do not encounter limitations if my courses have many students.

+    As a <b>system administrator</b>, I want the archiving solution to be able to handle large cohorts of students effectively without consuming too many resources or failing due to the size.

 ### Archiv Contents